TheAcharya/Airlift/README.md

   -h, --help                         show this help message and exit

 dropbox options:
-  --dropbox-token                    your Dropbox token here --attachment-columns               specify one or more attachment columns
+  --dropbox-token                    your Dropbox OAuth 2 token here --attachment-columns               specify one or more attachment columns

 column options: